KMLB

+KMLB's programming is simulcast on FM translator K289CG at 105.7 MHz.

 Programming

-Most of KMLB's schedule is made up of nationally syndicated conservative talk shows, including Rick and Bubba, Moon Griffon, Rush Limbaugh, Sean Hannity, Dave Ramsey, Michael Savage, and Coast to Coast AM with George Noory.
+Most of KMLB's schedule is made up of nationally syndicated conservative talk shows, including, Moon Griffon, The Clay Travis and Buck Sexton Show, Sean Hannity, Dave Ramsey, The Mark Levin Show, and Coast to Coast AM with George Noory.
 Weekends feature Kim Komando, Bill Cunningham, Ben Ferguson, Bill Handel and Somewhere in Time with Art Bell.
-Most hours begin with world and national news from ABC News Radio.
+Most hours begin with world and national news from Fox News.

 History

 The station first signed on, as KNOE, on October 4, 1944, at 1230 kHz.
 It was founded by former Governor of Louisiana James A. Noe.

-In November 1948, the Federal Communications Commission (FCC) approved a frequency shift for KNOE from 1230 to 1390 kHz with a concurrent increase in power from 250 watts to 5,000 watts.
+In November 1948, the Federal Communications Commission (FCC) approved a frequency shift for KNOE from 1230 to 1390 kHz, with a concurrent increase in power from 250 watts to 5,000 watts.
 At that time, the station was an NBC Red Network affiliate.
 On September 27, 1953, the station signed on a TV station, Channel 8 KNOE-TV.
-On January 9, 1967, 101.9 WNOE-FM (now KMVX) came on the air.
+On January 9, 1967, 101.9 KNOE-FM (now KMVX) came on the air.

+In the early 1960s, KNOE moved to 540 kHz, with a daytime power of 5,000 watts, and a nighttime power of 1,000 watts.

 Noe's son, James Albert "Jimmie" Noe Jr., ran KNOE for almost four decades, along with its FM and TV sister stations.
 When Jimmie Noe died from cancer in 2005, the remaining family members agreed to place the stations up for sale and exit broadcasting.

+In November 2006, the Noe family reached an agreement to sell KNOE on 540 kHz to Clay Holladay's Holladay Broadcasting.
 On March 6, 2007, the station announced extensive programming changes, moving Rush Limbaugh to KNOE and adding new programming.
-According to the news story, KMLB, then at 1440 AM, would be a "general interest talk" station while 540 KNOE would become a "political talk" station.
+According to the news story, KMLB, then at 1440 AM, would be a "general interest talk" station, while 540 KNOE would become a "political talk" station.

-In November 2006, the Noe family reached an agreement to sell KNOE to Clay Holladay's Holladay Broadcasting; the following year, its other stations would be sold, with KNOE-FM sold to another Holladay subsidiary, Radio Monroe; and KNOE-TV sold to Hoak Media Corporation.

-This sales agreement placed KNOE and KMLB (1440 AM) under common ownership.
-The FCC placed a restriction on the sale that: "This grant is subject to the following condition: Consummation of this transaction is subject to the prior or concurrent cancellation of the license for KMLB(AM), Monroe, Louisiana (Facility ID #48636)".

-All programming was consolidated on 540 AM from 1440 AM.
-The original KMLB on 1440 AM was taken off the air, with its license surrendered to the FCC on March 4, 2008.
-Thirteen days later, the call letters on 540 AM were changed from KNOE to KMLB.